 Fourth is the pioneer myth, which is the idea that whoever is in front of the crowd is a leader.
-However, being a leader requires much more than merely being the first one to accomplish a task or think of an idea.
+However, being a leader requires much more than being the first to accomplish a task or think of an idea.

-Finally, the position myth: the idea that leadership is based on position.
+Finally, the position myth: is the idea that leadership is based on position.
 How many managers can you think of that have had positions of power but were terrible leaders?
 Poor management is a leading reason why people leave their jobs.
 Maxwell sums it up: “it’s not the position that makes the leader; it’s the leader that makes the position.”

 The Law of Influence in Your Business

-To utilize the Law of Influence, you must first realize where you have bought into the leadership myths in your own business.
+To utilize the Law of Influence, you must first realize where you have bought into the leadership myths in your business.
 Perhaps you assumed an employee would be a good leader based on one of the factors above, or maybe you believed that you were a good leader just because you fit the criteria.
 Be honest with yourself about what you think a leader is.

 Then, determine how much influence you have over people.
 Maxwell measures influence in seven areas: character, relationships, knowledge, intuition, experience, past success, and ability.
 All of these factors combined affect how much influence you have.
-Rate yourself on a scale of 1 to 10 for each element and see where you need to improve.
+Next, rate yourself on a scale of 1 to 10 for each element and see where you need to improve.

-For more information on John C. Maxwell and why I like this book so much, watch the video below.
+Watch the video below for more information on John C. Maxwell and why I like this book.

-To read more articles in my “Laws of Leadership” series, click here.
+Click here to read more articles in my “Laws of Leadership” series.

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024